-Supported by Mao, the Khmer Rouge came to power in 1975 amid the chaos surrounding the end of the Vietnam War.
-Their french-educated leader, Pol Pot, wanted Cambodia to become a society composed solely of peasants working in rural communes.
-To accomplish this, the former teacher and his sidekick Nuon Chea — aka ‘Brother No. 2’ — decreed that all people with an education or even with a memory of the old ways should be killed.
+Supported by Mao, the Khmer Rouge seized power in 1975 amid the chaos surrounding the end of the Vietnam War.
+Pol Pot, their France-educated leader, wanted Cambodia to become a perfect communist society containing only peasants working in rural communes.
+To accomplish this, the former teacher and his sidekick Nuon Chea — aka ‘Brother No. 2’ — decreed that all educated people or those with memory of the old ways should be killed.
 This included most Cambodian adults.
-Cities such as Phnom Penh were forcibly emptied overnight, their residents marched to the countryside to begin new, short, malnourished lives of slavery and terror.
+Cities such as Phnom Penh were forcibly emptied overnight and the people force-marched to the countryside where they began new, short, malnourished lives of slavery and terror.

-Lucky ones were killed quickly — men, women, children, babies, officials, teachers, officers, eyeglass wearers etc. Others were tortured in the most horrific manner, presumably so they would reveal names and confess their sins before they died.
+Many lucky ones were killed quickly — men, women, children, babies, officials, teachers, officers, doctors, civil servants, soldiers, eyeglass wearers etc. Others were imprisoned and tortured in the most horrific manner, presumably so they would provide names and confess their imagined sins before they died.
 Or maybe there was no reason.

 When the Vietnamese Army defeated the Khmer Rouge in 1979 they found six remaining bodies at S21 — former senior comrades who had fallen afoul of their allies — still tied to their beds, mutilated, swollen and in pools of blood.
 They were buried on site.
 All other victims had disappeared and were identified by the meticulous records genocidal monsters seem to favour.
 Piles of bones and skulls were later excavated.

 Worth mentioning is the contribution made by a group of Swedish Mao enthusiasts who visited Cambodia several times starting in 1978 to report on the progress of the revolution.
 Led by Jan Myrdal, they were impressed by the results of the revolution and accepted that death and torture was necessary for the greater good.
 After returning home they refuted and undermined the atrocity reports of Cambodian refugees.
-They lobbied for the Khmer Rouge and were taken seriously by western politicians.
-Their efforts prolonged Cambodia’s suffering and they have a special place of shame at the museum and in the nation’s memory.
+The Swedish communists lobbied for the Khmer Rouge and were taken seriously by western politicians.
+Their efforts prolonged Cambodia’s suffering and earned them a special place of shame at the museum and in the nation’s memory.

-S21 is a sombre place.
-There wasn’t much talking and not many selfies.
+S21 is a somber place.
+There wasn’t much talking and weren’t many selfies.
 I’m glad we visited if only to stand in solidarity with the victims and acknowledge the truth of what transpired.

-If you want to learn more about the Cambodian Genocide, I recommend “First They Killed My Father,” available on Netflix and “River of Time: A Memoir of Vietnam and Cambodia” by Jon Swain, who was a young journalist in Cambodia in 1975.
+If you want to learn more about the Cambodian Genocide, I suggest “First They Killed My Father,” available on Netflix and “River of Time: A Memoir of Vietnam and Cambodia” by Jon Swain, who was a young journalist in Cambodia in 1975.
 There are many, many books and documentaries available as a quick internet search will reveal.
 This one from the Cambodian Daily is a good start.
-I’d say “Never Forget” but, given the many times such horrors have been repeated, it seems like an empty sentiment.
+I’d say “Never Forget” but, given the many times such horrors have been repeated and are being repeated, it seems like a pointless sentiment.

-After they were defeated by the Vietnamese, American and Chinese support allowed the Khmer Rouge to represent Cambodia at the United Nations for another 12 years.
-They continued to do harm by blocking aid to struggling Cambodians.
+After their 1979 defeat, American and Chinese support allowed the Khmer Rouge to represent Cambodia at the United Nations for another 12 years where they continued to do harm by blocking aid to struggling Cambodians.
 Pol Pot was eventually banished to a remote area where he enjoyed life until dying of natural causes (or maybe suicide) in 1998.
 Hun Sen, a former Khmer Rouge official, has ruled Cambodia since 1985 as prime minister and head of the Cambodian People’s Party.
-He and his family are thoroughly corrupt thus ensuring the ongoing poverty of ordinary Cambodians.
-According to Wikipedia, “Under (Hun Sen’s) government, thousands of opposition activists, politicians, environmentalists and human rights workers have been murdered, where a majority of the cases were never investigated due to the political ties with the incumbent administration.”
+He and his family are thoroughly corrupt thus ensuring the ongoing extreme poverty of ordinary Cambodians.
+According to Wikipedia, “Under (Hun Sen’s) government, thousands of opposition activists, politicians, environmentalists and human rights workers have been murdered.”
+Cambodia’s pain continues.